Skip to content

 Method of job analysisHow to implement it

-ObservationGather information about all the specific activities and tasks in a particular role by observing an employee currently in the role.
+Direct observationGather information about all the specific work activities and tasks in a particular role by observing an incumbent employee in their daily work.

-InterviewsOnce you’ve observed an employee, a structured interview is a good way to follow up or get more detail on exactly what they do.
-You could also interview any supervisors the employee works with to gain more context from their perspective.
+InterviewsAn interview is a good way to follow up on the observation or get more detail on exactly what they do.
+You could also interview their supervisors to gain more context from their perspective.
+In either case, a structured interview process uses the same set of interview questions in each job analysis to keep things consistent and mitigate any bias.

 Critical incident techniqueFor this method, you gather info on any critical incidents (like a work accident) that happen on the job to differentiate between good or safe behavior and unethical or dangerous behavior.